-Once you hire staff, you must start paying payroll taxes for each individual hired on.
+Once you hire staff, you must start paying payroll taxes for each new employee you take on.
 Payroll taxes include federal income, Social Security and Medicare.
 Depending on where your business is, this may also include state and city taxes.

-Before paying taxes, all businesses must acquire a Federal Employer Identification Number (EIN) from the US government.
-Once a business has an EIN, they can file payroll taxes with the government.
 Employers are required to withhold the full amount of federal income tax.
-Employers are also required to withhold half of the Social Security tax and half of the Medicare tax from each employee’s pay check, and pay the remaining half of Social Security and Medicare taxes themselves.
+Employers are also required to withhold half of the Social Security tax and half of the Medicare tax from each employee’s paycheck, and pay the remaining half of Social Security and Medicare taxes themselves.

 - To figure out federal taxes, employers should have employees fill out a mandatory IRS W-4 form.
 This form is used to figure out federal taxes, and state and city taxes where applicable.
 To calculate total federal tax, use the employee's W-4, Employer's Tax Guide and Supplemental Employer's Tax Guide.